gapon2401/web3-pfp-sample/README.md

 1. Clone the repo, run `yarn install`
 2. If you have a collection and want to calculate provenance hash, follow the section below [How to calculate it?](#how-to-calculate-it)
 3. Go to [smartcontract repo](https://github.com/gapon2401/web3-pfp-smartcontract) and follow the instructions.
 Make sure, that `base URI` was set correctly in order to get information about minted tokens.
+Save the deployed contract address, you will need it in `.env` file.
-4. Specify `.env` variables.
+4. Specify all `.env` variables.
+- `SIGNER_PRIVATE_KEY` - use the same as in the smartcontract `.env` file.
+- `NEXT_PUBLIC_PROVENANCE` - use the same as in the smartcontract `contracts/TheSample.sol` constant `PROVENANCE`.
 5. Run `yarn dev` for local development

 Do not upload `.env` file with sensitive data to your repo, add it to `.gitignore`.